 For example, the following SAS WHERE clause searches the second occurrence for BRANCH-OFFICE and retrieves the London values.
-SAS post-processes all records returned from the interface view engine to see if they meet the SAS WHERE clause in effect.
+SAS post-processes all records returned from the interface view engine to see whether they meet the SAS WHERE clause in effect.

-where branch 1='LONDON'
+where branch_1='LONDON'